Morakinyo-Joseph/Task-List/README.md

 # Task-List
-keeping track of your daily progress
+keeping track of your daily progress development